Bandi-Sushma-Sree/CodeAlpha_FrameSpace_Image-Gallery/README.md

-# CodeAlpha_FrameSpace_Image-Gallery
+# 📸 Frame Space – Image Gallery
-📸 Image Gallery Project An elegant, responsive image gallery built using HTML, CSS, and JavaScript.
+ Image Gallery Project An elegant, responsive image gallery built using HTML, CSS, and JavaScript.
 This project features intuitive navigation with lightbox functionality, next/previous controls, hover effects, and smooth transitions.  it also includes optional image filtering by categories for enhanced user experience
-# 📸 Frame Space – Image Gallery

-**Frame Space – Image Gallery** is a modern, interactive image gallery web application featuring over 150 stunning photos from around the world.
-Users can browse, filter images by category, and view photos in a full-screen lightbox for a captivating experience.

 ## 🎯 **Features**